create a poll and email it with this custom code

 example copy for an emailed poll

-Step 1: Create FormAssembly form
+Step 1: create FormAssembly form

 The only fields we need on the form are hidden fields for Salesforce Record ID, name and answer.
 Add one more hidden field called Avoid Recursion we’ll use to guarantee the automatic submission avoids getting into a recurring loop.